tomarvashu/TomarVashu/README.md

 # Vashu Tomar
-### Operations & Technology Lead | Reporting, Automation & Building toward Data Engineering
+### Operations & Technology Lead | Driving reporting, automation, and system-led business execution

 ## About Me

-I currently work at the intersection of business operations, reporting, automation, and technology execution in a multi-branch B2B industrial organisation.
+I currently work at the intersection of operations, reporting, automation, and internal systems in a multi-branch B2B industrial organisation.

-Over the past year, I progressed from data research and reporting support into Operations & Technology leadership, where I now work directly with leadership on reporting systems, workflow design, execution reviews, and internal technology initiatives.
+Over the past year, I progressed from data research and reporting support into broader Operations & Technology leadership.
+In my current role, I work directly with leadership on reporting systems, workflow design, execution reviews, and internal technology initiatives that improve visibility, follow-up, and operational clarity.

-My work is focused on turning real business problems into practical systems — whether through structured reporting, workflow improvements, automation, or internal tools that improve visibility, follow-up, and execution quality.
+My work is focused on turning practical business problems into structured systems — through reporting mechanisms, workflow improvements, automation, and internal tools that strengthen execution.

-This GitHub reflects both my current work and the technical direction I am actively building toward.
-While my present role is rooted in operations, reporting, and automation, I am now strengthening my depth in Python, SQL, and structured data work with a growing long-term focus on data engineering.
+This GitHub reflects both my current work and my ongoing technical development.
+While my present role is rooted in operations, reporting, and automation, I am also deliberately strengthening my hands-on depth in Python, SQL, and structured data work.

 - Strong foundation in Python, SQL, reporting systems, and workflow design
-- Hands-on exposure to Generative AI, automation workflows, and internal tool building
+- Hands-on exposure to workflow automation, internal tool building, and AI-assisted use cases
 - Experience leading internal execution through a 4-member technology and automation team
-- Currently building stronger technical depth in Python, SQL, and data-focused systems
+- Interested in practical systems that connect operations, workflows, reporting, and automation
-- Interested in practical systems that connect operations, workflows, data, and automation
+- Currently rebuilding deeper technical consistency in Python, SQL, and data-oriented problem solving

 ---